-B. Conduct that disregards the welfare, health or safety of the College community, which includes, but is not limited to:

-- 1) Assault, harassment or intimidation; - 2) False reports of fire or other dangerous conditions; - 3) Unauthorized use or possession of weapons, explosive components or chemicals, including fireworks, firearms, explosives, gas or compressed air; - 4) Disturbing authorized activities or the peaceful operation of the College; - 5) use, possession, sale or distribution of alcoholic beverages or drugs as prohibited by law or College policy; - Being under the influence or knowingly in the presence of drugs or alcohol while on College property or at College related events; - 7) Action prohibited by health or safety regulations; - 8) Creation of a fire hazard or other dangerous condition; - 9) Restriction of vehicular or pedestrian traffic flow into or out of College property or facilities; - 10) Action that produces mental or physical discomfort, embarrassment, harassment or ridicule to any member of the College community; - 11) Intentionally placing a person or persons in reasonable fear of physical harm; - 12) Lewd or indecent behavior; - 13) Tampering with fire or safety equipment; - 14) Parking violations; - 15) Disobeying the lawful order of College personnel; and or - 16) Any other conduct that threatens or endangers the health or safety of one's self or others.
+- В. Conduct that disregards the welfare, health or safety of the College community, which includes, but is not limited to: 1) assault, harassment or intimidation; 2) false reports of fire or other dangerous conditions; 3) unauthorized use or possession of weapons, explosive components or chemicals, including fireworks, firearms, explosives, gas or compressed air; 4) disturbing authorized activities or the peaceful operation of the College; 5) use, possession, sale or distribution of alcoholic beverages or drugs as prohibited by law or College policy; 6) being under the influence or knowingly in the presence of drugs or alcohol while on College property or at College related events; 7) action prohibited by health or safety regulations; 8) creation of a fire hazard or other dangerous condition; 9) restriction of vehicular or pedestrian traffic flow into or out of College property or facilities; 10) action that produces mental or physical discomfort, embarrassment, harassment or ridicule to any member of the College community; 11) intentionally placing a person or persons in reasonable fear of physical harm; 12) lewd or indecent behavior; 13) tampering with fire or safety equipment; 14) parking violations; 15) disobeying the lawful order of College personnel; and/ or 16) any other conduct that threatens or endangers the health or safety of one's self or others. - C. Sexual Misconduct and Sexual Assault, as defined in and governed by the MCCS Student Sexual Misconduct and Assault Procedure.

-C. Improper use of property, which includes but is not limited to

-- Misuse, destruction, defacement or unauthorized requisition, removal or use of College or College community property; - 2) Unauthorized presence on College property; and/or - 3) Violation of College or System computer use policies.

-D. Other conduct that interferes with the orderly business of the College, which includes, but is not limited to:

-- 1) Interference with or interruptions of classes and other college activities; - 2) Failure to comply with a sanction imposed by the College; - 3) Interference or refusal to cooperate with an inquiry under the Code; - 4) Continuous violations of the Code; - 5) Assistance in the violation of any of the provisions of the Code; - Acts of discrimination in violation of College or System policy; and/or - 7) Conduct prohibited by law, College or System policy.
+- D. Improper use of property, which includes but is not limited to 1) misuse, destruction, defacement or unauthorized requisition, removal or use of College or College community property; 2) unauthorized presence on College property; and/or 3) violation of College or System computer use policies. - E. Other conduct that interferes with the orderly business of the College, which includes, but is not limited to 1) interference with or interruptions of classes and other college activities; 2) failure to comply with a sanction or special terms and conditions of admission, enrollment and/or participation imposed by the College; 3) interference or refusal to cooperate with an inquiry under the Code; 4) continuous violations of the Code; 5) aiding, abetting or inciting others to commit or cover-up a violation of the Code; 6) retaliation against a person for reporting an alleged violation of the Code; 7) acts of discrimination in violation of College or System policy; 8) conduct prohibited by civil or criminal law (including, but not limited to, acts of domestic violence, stalking and other acts of violence occurring within a dating relationship); 9) conduct that constitutes "special circumstances" as set forth in MCCS Policy 504, Section B.3.a-g; and/or 10) conduct prohibited by College or System policy.